AberystwythSystemsBiology/limbus/CONTRIBUTING.md

 DOCUMENT_DIRECTORY=/limbus/documents
 ```

-Something something install Docker, something something use docker-compose.

-We have provided a simple ```helpers.sh``` script to help get you up and running.
+**Step Two:** Whilst the Dockerfile has been written as to ensure the best possible adherence to OCI, the easiest
+way to get started is to install Docker and docker-compose.
+Once you have done this, in the root of the limbus directory
+there exists a ```docker-helpers.sh``` file that you can use to build and run LImBuS easily.
 To enable this, just source it:

 ```bash
 source helpers.sh